 \subsection{LMM Architecture}

 For the LMM architecture, we adopt a LLaVA-like architecture.
-Specifically, we employ a CLIP ViT-L/14~\citep{radford2021clip} as the vision encoder.
-The input image is converted into 16$\times$16 patch embeddings and then projected to the same dimension as the word embeddings of the LLM.
+Specifically, we employ a CLIP ViT-L/14@336px~\citep{radford2021clip} as the vision encoder.
+The input image is converted into 24$\times$24 patch embeddings and then projected to the same dimension as the word embeddings of the LLM.
 These patch embeddings serve as visual tokens.
 Then, the visual tokens will be fed into a decoder-only LLM for conditional text generation.
-Regarding the selection of LLMs, we opt for the recently released LLaMA-2 model~\citep{touvron2023llama2} (7B-Chat and 13B-Chat).
+Regarding the selection of LLMs, we opt for the recently released Vicuna-1.5 model~\citep{zheng2023vicuna}.